 How to Practice fro CKAD Exam

 I have seen a lot of questions about how to practice for the #CKAD exam.
-Apart from free labs from Mumshad, I will highly recommend setting up on your own Kubernetes cluster on a virtual machine or in cloud.
+Apart from free labs from Mumshad, I will highly recommend setting up on your own Kubernetes cluster on a virtual machine or in the cloud.

 I know having a K8s cluster on cloud services like AWS and GCP is costly and if you forgot to destroy your cluster then it can really get expensive.

-For this, I would like you to suggest below two websites that are handy to practice and I mostly used them in spite of having a K8s cluster on VM locally.
+For this, I would like you to suggest two websites that are handy to practice and I mostly used them in spite of having a K8s cluster on VM locally.

-This is a popular playground for Kubernetes from docker and you can utilize your existing login credentials from Docker or GitHub to access the environment.
+This is a popular playground for Kubernetes from Docker and you can utilize your existing login credentials from Docker or GitHub to access the environment.

 In this playground, you can create multiple mini servers to create a Kubernetes cluster.
 I would advise you not to create more than 3.
-First for the control-plane and the other two for client/worker nodes.
+First for the control plane and the other two for client/worker nodes.